pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 {{% notes %}}
 This will lead to previews being inaccurate.
 Resources created inside an apply will only appear in the Pulumi output after an `up` operation is run, and is therefore strongly discouraged.
 {{% /notes %}}

+### JavaScript Promises

+If you're familiar with JavaScript, you might already be familiar with the mechanism of [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

+Pulumi Output values are similar in some ways to JavaScript Promises, in that they are values that are not necessarily known until a future event.
+With that in mind, it can be tempting to try and use `Promise.resolve()` and to think of Outputs like Promises.

+However, Pulumi Outputs do not behave in the same way as JavaScript Promises.
+As such, it's not possible to block execution of a Pulumi program until a promise is resolved and you should not use JavaScript Promise mechanisms to handle Pulumi Outputs.